Decorative header image reading 'Keeping a Healthy Home'

 Image of Noel Sharpe, our Group Chief Executive Officer

-A message from Noel Sharpe, our Group Chief Executive Officer:
+A message from Noel Sharpe, our Group Chief Executive Officer (October 2024):

-"We’re absolutely committed to ensuring that all our homes provide a safe, dry and warm place to live.
+"As always, we want you to know that we’re taking your concerns seriously and we’re absolutely committed to ensuring that all our homes provide a safe, dry, and warm place to live.

-"If you’re experiencing any issues with damp, condensation or mould in your home, or have any concerns about how we’re dealing with these issues, please contact us straight away.
-We've included our contact details at the bottom of this page."
+"If you’re experiencing any issues with damp, mould, or condensation in your home, or have any concerns about how we’re dealing with these issues, please tell us straight away.

 Date/time calendar icon